Last update: May 13, 2026·14 minutes read

 Facebook Ad Library use cases

-Wondering how to actually use the Facebook Ads Library for your business?
-These are our top #4 ways to use the Meta ads spy tool.
+How do you actually use the Facebook Ads Library for your business?
+These are our top five ways to use this Meta Ads Spy tool.

 1. Competitor intelligence

-Stop guessing what your competitors are up to.
+Stop guessing what your competitors are up to with their Meta ad strategy.
 You can filter the library by their business name and see exactly what they're running right now.
-Watch how long their ads run.
-Anything that stays active for weeks is likely converting well.
+You can get data on:

 2. Fill in the gaps

 Sometimes the most valuable insight isn't what everyone's doing but what they're missing.
 Check to see which gaps your competitors are not addressing.
-This applies mostly to the ad creatives, such as the copy, videos, or images.
+This mostly applies to ad creatives, such as copy, videos, or images.

-Doing so will give you untapped messaging opportunities that often lead to lower CPCs and higher conversion rates simply because you're addressing a need your competition is ignoring.
+Doing so will give you untapped messaging opportunities that often lead to lower CPCs and higher conversion rates because you're addressing a need your competitors are ignoring.

 3. Ad inspiration

-When you’re low on ideas, use the Facebook Ads Library to see the top-performing ads in your industry.
-It’s an easy way to find fresh concepts that work and adapt them for your brand..
+When you’re low on ideas, use the Facebook Ads Library to study active ads in your industry and the prevailing patterns that competitors are using.
+It’s an easy way to find fresh concepts and adapt them for your brand.

 FAQs